 The first is an expansion of a long-standing program called Economic Injury Disaster Loans.
 The CARES Act expanded eligibility of these loans and streamlined the application process.
 These loans can provide small businesses with up to $2 million in working capital, repaid over 30 years, at an interest rate no higher than 4%.
 Upon filing your application at this link, you can also receive a $10k advance towards the loan within just three days.
 Though some details still remain unclear, this $10k advance may be treated as a forgivable grant even if your EIDL is not approved or you decide not to take the loan.

 The second major program that SBA is now providing is a new initiative called the Paycheck Protection Program that will provide up to $349 billion to help small businesses retain employees and continue to operate.
 Eligible recipients can qualify for a loan of up to $10 million, determined by 10 weeks of their average payroll costs.
 Payments will be deferred by six months.
 The major advantage of this program is that most or all of the loan can be completely forgiven as long as the loan proceeds are used for payroll, rent, utilities, and certain other allowable expenses.
 Some fine print applies, but it’s clear that this is an enormous benefit!
 Applications can be filed through any SBA-approved lender, but I haven’t yet found any who are ready to start processing them yet as the CARES Act just passed on Friday.
 If you receive a $10k advance through EIDL and are approved for PPP, then the advance can be refinanced to apply towards your PPP forgiveness.
 By the way, this can also be used by sole proprietors/independent contractors to cover up to $100k of your own annualized pay.
-This pdf from the US Chamber of Commerce is the best PPP summary that I’ve come across.
+This pdf from the US Chamber of Commerce and this blog post from my CPA friend Philip Taylor are the best PPP summaries that I’ve come across.

 If you have, or soon will have, 7(a) loans through the SBA then you may also benefit from the new SBA Debt Relief program.
 The SBA will pay both principal and interest for new 7(a) loans issued prior to September 30th, 2020 or pay 6 months of principal and interest for existing 7(a) loans.